BLYADERUINER/BLYADERUINER/README.md

 <h2>&#127760;Hello World!</h2>

-- 👋 I’m @BLYADERUINER:
+- 👋 I’m <b>Dmitry Alekseev</b>.
-- 👀 I’m interested in web-development
+- 👀 I’m interested in web-development.
-- 🌱 I’m currently learning in yandex.practicum
+- 🌱 I’m currently learning in yandex.practicum.
-- 💞️ I've always dreamed of becoming a developer
+- 💞️ I've always dreamed of becoming a developer.
 - 📫 How to reach me: <a href="https://t.me/blyaderuiner" target="_blank">Telegram</a>